ConorRoberts/AdventureGame/README.md

 ## How to operate your program
-* To run, use these commands in this order.
+* To run using maven, use these commands in this order.
     * "mvn compile"
     * "mvn exec:java"
+* To compile into executable jar
+    * run "mvn assembly:assembly"

 ### Running from the command line (without maven)
-* run "mvn assembly:assembly"
-* Navigate to the target folder
+* Locate .jar in target folder
-* run "java -cp <jar_name>.jar adventure.Game <-l/-a> <save/json>"
+* run "java -cp jar_path.jar adventure.Game [-l/-a] [save/json]"
+* To load the **default** game, do not specify any additional arguments

 ### Instructions for using the program
-* Place adventure game files in adventure_files folder
+* Place any adventure.json in /src/resources
-* Load json file formatted for this game.
-* Type 'help' for help once game is running
+* Type 'help' for list of commands once game is running

 ## Statement of Individual Work